 Low Water Pressure/Bad Odor/Discoloration

 Residents may on occasion experience low water pressure or discoloration of water due to maintenance/repair work that is done by the Department of Public Works (D.P.W.).
-If residents experience discoloration of water or bad odor, residents are advised to let their faucets run for 1 – 3 minutes before using the water.
+If residents experience discoloration of water or bad odor, residents are advised to let their faucets run cold (cold, not hot) for one to three minutes before using the water.
 If the bad odor or discoloration is present when no work is being done by D.P.W., residents are advised to check their own plumbing to ensure that all pipes are clear of debris and other build-up.
 If necessary, a resident may schedule an appointment with the water department for a D.P.W. staff member to do an inspection.

 The department of public works handles all complaints regarding sewer backups.
 Residents are advised to call 691-7497 between the hours of 7:30 am and 4:00 p.m. to talk to D.P.W. personnel who can help them resolve these issues.